-The Den - At this current time, March 2022, a decision has been made that this home will not be operational until extensive refurbishments have been made.
-This will be reviewed In June 2022.
+The Den - A decision has been made that this home will not be operational until extensive refurbishments have been made.
 This is a 4 bed flat situated on the first floor in the main building.

-Okeford - At this current time, March 2022, a decision has been made that this home will not be operational until extensive refurbishments have been made.
-This will be reviewed in June 2022.
+Okeford - A decision has been made that this home will not be operational until extensive refurbishments have been made.
 This is a 6 bed home consisting of a living area downstairs and all bedrooms on the first floor.
 Young people have access to their own garden area.
-This home is part of the main building.
+This home is part of the main building and the lounge and kitchen areas are available to support family visits.